sourabhsrk/EventManager/README.md

 This project is special for me.
 This is my College Major Project.
 I got the idea from the scenario where students going class to class to inform students about the event and take their name.
 I want to digitalize this method.

 ## Learnings
--React JS
+- React JS
--Node JS - Express
+- Node JS - Express
--MongoDB
+- MongoDB
--Bootstrap v5.3
+- Bootstrap v5.3
--Router concept
+- Router concept
--Backend concept
+- Backend concept
--How to store images in mongodb?
+- How to store images in mongodb?
--How to create API / end points?
+- How to create API / end points?
--Thunder Client
+- Thunder Client
--Encrypted Authentication token concept
+- Encrypted Authentication token concept
--Middleware functions
+- Middleware functions
--How to connect backend functionality with frontend.
+- How to connect backend functionality with frontend.
--Context API concept - Most Important
+- Context API concept - Most Important
--Redux Store - very very IMP
+- Redux Store - very very IMP

 ## Future modification Ideas
 - error handling with alerts are not properly done